thejuggernaut01/Filmlane-V2/README.md

 ### Technologies Used
 React + Vite

-HTML, CSS, and JavaScript for the frontend
+HTML, CSS, TailwindCSS, and JavaScript for the frontend

-Hanko for authentication
+Hanko for authentication (to integrate hanko auth, visit -> https://www.hanko.io/)

 Firebase for database and storage

-Paystack API for payment processing smtpjs for sending confirmation emails
+Paystack API for payment processing

+smtpjs for sending confirmation emails

 # React + Vite